 Anonymisation

-It involves modifying or removing personal data so completely that it is impossible to re-establish a link between the data and the individuals it relates to.
-This process is irreversible by nature and is often used when data needs to be shared widely or stored for long periods of time without compromising the privacy rights of the individuals concerned.
-Once information has been successfully anonymised, it is no longer considered personal data under the GDPR and therefore falls outside of its regulatory scope.
-In a practical research context, a hospital sharing statistical insights on patient outcomes with external analysts might aggregate or generalise certain details - such as grouping exact ages into broader bands - to ensure that no one can reconstruct identities, even when combining multiple records and external sources.
+In a research context, a hospital discussing statistical insights on patient outcomes with external analysts might aggregate or generalise certain details – such as grouping exact ages into broader age ranges – to ensure that no one can reconstruct identities, even when combining multiple records and external sources.

 Pseudonymisation

-The choice between anonymisation and pseudonymisation often depends on whether a study needs to maintain the ability to follow up participants.
-Anonymisation is particularly suitable for releasing datasets to the public or archiving data over long periods, such as in open access repositories, because it completely removes the identifiability of individuals.
 Pseudonymisation is generally used when ongoing interaction with participants is expected, or when future data collection is anticipated.
-However, a pseudonymised dataset may still expose individuals to the risk of re-identification if unauthorised parties obtain the key, or if external information sources make it possible to match coded entries with real identities.
+A pseudonymised dataset may still expose individuals to the risk of re-identification if unauthorised parties obtain the key, or if external information sources make it possible to match coded entries with real identities.

 When publishing datasets on repositories such as UNIMI’s Dataverse, careful consideration needs to be given to whether the data is anonymised or pseudonymised, as this distinction has significant implications for GDPR compliance.
 If the dataset is strictly anonymised – meaning, there is no realistic way to link the information back to individuals – it will generally fall outside the scope of GDPR and can be published openly on a repository without additional restrictions.
 Importantly, the procedures and tools which you have used to anonymise should be always documented in both published datasets and DMPs.
 In contrast, a pseudonymised dataset that still contains indirect identifiers or coded links to the original data remains subject to GDPR because it is personal data.
 Researchers who choose to publish such pseudonymised information must apply the same safeguards they would use for any personal data, such as restricting access to sensitive files, encrypting identifiers, and storing the key that links codes to real identities in a secure location.
 By clearly documenting whether the data is anonymised or pseudonymised, and specifying any necessary conditions for access, researchers can responsibly share their findings in an online repository while maintaining privacy standards.